'I'm Sorry They're Not the Governor.' Christie Defends Beach Trip

-New Jersey Governor Chris Christie is defending himself amid criticism for spending time over the Fourth of July weekend on the beach amid a state government shutdown that has many local beaches closed to the public.
+New Jersey Governor Chris Christie is defending himself amid criticism for spending time over the Fourth of July weekend on the beach amid a state government shutdown that has many local beaches and parks closed to the public.

 Photographs from NJ Advance Media showed Christie and his family spending the weekend on New Jersey's Island Beach State Park, where a governor's residence is located.
-However, the beach is one of several currently closed to most visitors after Christie shut down New Jersey's government Friday after the state legislature failed to pass a budget.
+However, the beach is one of several facilities currently closed to most visitors after Christie shut down New Jersey's government Friday after the state legislature failed to pass a budget.

 When asked about the photographs on Good Day Philadelphia Tuesday, Christie defended his actions.